 Zazen Days / weekends and Sesshins

 Usually each year, the London Zen Group will host one or more zazen days (a 1 day sitting or day-long retreat) where we invite one of our Teachers from France, or one of the elder monks or nuns from the UK or France, to come and lead us in a day of practice.

-Several times per year, IZAUK, our parent organisation, organises longer sesshins (1.5 – 7 day retreats) at various locations in the UK.
+Several times per year, IZAUK, the uk umbrella organisation to which we are a part, organises longer sesshins (1.5 – 7 day retreats) at various locations in the UK.

 Within the UK, there are often other events organised by UK groups such as zazen mornings, and opportunities to practice the sewing of rakusus and kesas.
 You can check our calendar of events for information on all forthcoming events which we think may be of interest to the London Sangha, or you can check the IZAUK website calendar of events, to see all events nationwide.